Get-Nerdio/NMM-SE/Scripted Actions/Get FSLogix Disk Usage/Readme FSLogix Monitoring.md

 ## Setup Instructions

-1. **Import Required Modules**:
+1. **Import Required Modules (If using `Runbook-CheckFSLogixTable.ps1`)**:
-   - In your Azure Automation Account, go to "Shared Resources" > "Modules"
+   - If you plan to use the `Runbook-CheckFSLogixTable.ps1` script, go to your Azure Automation Account > "Shared Resources" > "Modules".
    - Import the following modules:
      ```
      Az.Storage
      Az.Communication
      ```
+   - If using `Runbook-CheckFSLogixTable-NoModuleDependency.ps1`, this step is **not required**.

 2. **Add Variables**:
    - Create the following variables in Nerdio for MSP, how you can do this read the Nerdio documentation: [Scripted Actions - MSP Level Variables](https://nmmhelp.getnerdio.com/hc/en-us/articles/25498222400269-Scripted-Actions-MSP-Level-Variables)